Honouring our teachers

 There are some teachers that are even more obscure!
 Those people who we might have jarred with, but actually when we think about it, they held a mirror up to ourselves and we had something to learn from them.
 Often if we learn this lesson, our relationship with that person either improves or they just disappear from our lives.
 I have a friend who is involved in a lot of groups and there was a time that within every group she was involved with there was someone she didn’t gel with, which caused wider ructions and conflict.
 She is a great seeker, so sought the advice of her teachers, was honest with herself and finally realised that she was the problem!
 She worked hard to alter her attitude and every group she is now working with is harmonious and joyful.
 The people she found difficult were actually her greatest teachers.

 Guru Purnima is focussed more on our human teachers, but I think we can extend this feeling of gratitude to other things in our lives that bring lessons.
 If you have a religious faith perhaps take time to thank the teachings and blessings given in the texts you read.
-I am currently working on thanking my current health challenges because I know that from this experience there will be great learning.
-To me it makes more sense to accept and work with my situation, allowing me to feel peaceful, rather than constantly fighting it and ignoring the lessons.
+I have spent a great deal of time thanking the health challenges I had a few years ago, because I know that there was great learning from the experience.
+To me it makes more sense to accept and work with whatever challenging situations life throws at me, where I can, which allows me to feel more peaceful, and therefore more in control, rather than constantly fighting it and ignoring the lessons.

 The final teacher I would like you to think about honouring, is yourself.
 We all have great wisdom within.
 Sometimes we don’t always listen to our intuition, we get out of practice and listen to our minds (ever sat back and thought “why did I do that?” ?!), suppressing our innate wisdom.
 Sitting silently, practising yoga and thanking ourselves is a great way to allow the inner voice to be more of a shout than a whisper.